esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 ### Create a Certificate
 You need to create a certificate to be used by the MQTT server to establish TLS.
 To create a Certificate, go to Key Management > Certificates and click on the "Create" button.
 Pay attention to the following points:
 1. The certificate should be signed by the CA you created above.
-2. The CN of the certificate matches the domain where the MQTT server is accessible from or add additional domains as SANs (for example, the name of the service under which MQTT server accessed from within the cluster, i.e. mosquitto).
+2. The CN of the certificate should match the domain where the MQTT server is accessible from your devices' perspective.
+You can add additional domains as SANs (for example, the domain name of the service under which the MQTT server is accessible from within the cluster, i.e. mosquitto).

 ## Download the CA and the Certificate
 Download the private key and the certificate for the certificate you created above and the certificate for the CA.

+## Assign the CA and the certificate as defaults
+Navigate to Settings > Security and assign the CA and the certificate as defaults.

 ## Create an ACL file
 Create a text file using the following command: